 Just as an attorney may recommend a plea bargain or civil settlement . . . so too an attorney may take reasonable steps to defend a client’s reputation and reduce the adverse consequences of indictment . . . .
 A defense attorney may pursue lawful strategies to obtain dismissal of an indictment or reduction of charges, including an attempt to demonstrate in the court of public opinion that the client does not deserve to be tried.

 Given the importance of advocating outside the courtroom, it may also be beneficial for an attorney to exercise the right to reply under the Model Rules of Professional Conduct.
 Notwithstanding the prohibition at Rule 3.6(a) against extrajudicial statements that are substantially likely to materially prejudice a fair trial, Rule 3.6(c) permits a lawyer to make extrajudicial statements that protect a client from the ‘substantial undue prejudicial effect’ of recent publicity that was not initiated by the lawyer or the client to the extent that they are necessary to mitigate the adverse publicity.

 1 Jodi Avergun is a partner at Cadwalader, Wickersham & Taft LLP.
-Bret Campbell, formerly a partner in Cadwalader’s white-collar defence and investigations group, is a principal of Northstar Consulting LLC.
-The authors wish to acknowledge the contribution of Stephen Weiss, an associate in Cadwalader’s Washington, DC, office to this chapter.
+The author wishes to acknowledge the contribution of Monica Martin, an associate in Cadwalader’s New York office to this chapter.

 3 Estes v.
 State of Tex., 381 U.S. 532, 541–42 (1965) (‘Reporters of all media, including television, are always present if they wish to be and are plainly free to report whatever occurs in open court through their respective media.’).